best-surrogacy-agencies-in-denver colorado

 • $1,500 medical clearance bonus + $1,500 legal clearance bonus.
 Milestone payments in addition to base compensation.

 • Strict age requirement: 21–43.
-Note this is a broader window than some other agencies; confirms requirements during screening.
+Confirms requirements during screening.

 • Citizenship required.
 FSC requires U.S. citizenship for surrogate candidates, alongside a stable, smoke-free home environment.

 FSC does not publish a total IP journey cost figure.
-The agency’s national scale means coordinators may have larger caseloads than smaller local agencies.
-Colorado families who prefer a deeply personalized local experience may find a local agency a better fit — but for those who prioritize established clinic relationships and a nationally vetted surrogate database, FSC offers strong infrastructure in Colorado.
+The agency’s national scale means coordinators may carry larger caseloads than smaller local agencies.
+For those who prioritize established clinic relationships and a nationally vetted surrogate database, FSC offers strong infrastructure in Colorado.

 Best For: Colorado intended parents who want a nationally established agency with direct clinic partnerships across the state.
 Colorado surrogates who want a clearly published base compensation figure and structured milestone bonuses.